 Honestly, when I set out to do this project, all I thought I would do was paint and epoxy.
 But of course, my creative vision was telling me otherwise.
 And I’m so grateful for great trade relationships like STN Builders who made my dream come true!

-And there are SO many Ikea hacks online about the Ikea Grimslov doors.
-However they are not white.
-They are an off white with creamy yellow tone.
-That is not what I had in mind.
+There are SO many Ikea hacks online about the Ikea Grimslov doors.
+However, they are not white.
+Rather, they are an off white with creamy yellow tone—not what I had in mind.